Toloka/docs/en/guide/concepts/pool-edit.md

 {% note info %}

-You can use **Smart mixing** only if you have already uploaded task suites to the pool.
+When editing a pool, the **Smart mixing** section is available only if you have already uploaded tasks to the pool using [smart mixing](../../glossary.md#smart-mixing).

 {% endnote %}

+### General tasks

+The number of general tasks per suite.

+### Control tasks

+The number of control tasks per suite.

+### Training tasks

+The number of training tasks per suite.

+### Min general tasks

+The minimum number of general tasks per suite.

+### Min control tasks

+The minimum number of control tasks per suite.

+### Min training tasks

+The minimum number of training tasks per suite.

+### Allow partial task suites

+The setting determines the output in the last task suite if it has less than the required number of general tasks.

+By default, the option is enabled.

 ### Keep task order from uploaded data